 It’s commonly believed that flan came from the Romans, and that today’s recipe is a variation of the original, which used honey instead of sugar.

-Well, there it is, my list of the nine most popular foods in Costa Rica.
+Well, there it is, my list of the 17 most popular foods in Costa Rica.
 I hope that this helps you choose what to order during your visit, and that you get to try each and every one of these dishes at least once in your life!

 No matter which dishes you choose, you’re sure to enjoy yourself!